-Lodging Properties LLC was formed in Delaware on November 1, 2012 and is a wholly-owned Subsidiary of the U.S. REIT.
-It owns the real estate underlying the Railway Portfolio.
+Lodging Properties was formed in Delaware on November 1, 2012 and is a wholly-owned Subsidiary of the U.S. REIT.
+Lodging Properties owns the real estate underlying the Oak Tree Inn Hotels (other than those forming part of the Railway Portfolio) and leases it to Lodging Enterprises.
 Lodging Properties is domiciled in the U.S. and its head office is located at 8080 East Central, Suite 180, Wichita, Kansas 67206 and its registered office is located at c/o RL&F Service Corp., 920 North King Street, 2nd Floor, Wilmington, New Castle County, Delaware 19801.